Frequently Asked Room Selection Questions

 Q: I will be studying abroad Fall Semester, what should I do?

 A: You will not need to go through the Room Selection process this Spring.
 However, we will need to get some information from you before you leave to go abroad.
-Please contact the Housing Office, preferably before Room Selection, to let us know of your plans to study abroad.
+Please contact the Residence Life Office, preferably before Room Selection, to let us know of your plans to study abroad.

 Q: What happens if I can’t make my designated time on Room Selection Day?